Investing in residential real estate in 2025: stricter rules

 Renting out residential real estate involves risk.
 You might be faced with the following:

-Lastly, the ‘Wet vaste huurcontracten’ (Periodic Tenancy Agreements Act) came into force on 1 July.
 Not counting exceptions, a landlord may now only rent out their real estate on permanent tenancy agreements.
 If the rental yield (net rental income) is too far below the invested capital, this may negatively affect the value of the real estate.
-After all, renting real estate permanently makes it hard to predict or plan when you can release its equity.
+After all, renting real estate permanently also makes it hard to predict or plan when you can release its equity.

 Changes to tax legislation

-Efforts are being made to design a brand-new Box 3 tax regime.
-As it stands, taxes will be levied on rental income from real estate as well as on any realised gains or loss.
-The tax rate will be set at 36% (the same rate as 2024).
+A brand-new box 3 tax regime is currently in the pipeline.
+As it stands, taxes will be levied on rental income from real estate as well as on any realised gains (from a sale, for instance) from 2028.
+The tax rate will be set at 36% (the same rate as 2025).

 Conclusion